yesimyalc/FGO-Card-Generator/README.md

-Added 0☆ and Beast 5☆ frame, 0☆ rarity icon.
+#Completed Card Generator
+Contains every card frame from Aister's generator.
+Now including 0☆ and Beast 5☆ frames, Beast class and no class.

+## Background
-## Forked from Aister's FGO + Canvas project
+Forked from Aister's FGO + Canvas project
 Several projects that experiment on HTML5 canvas

-## Aister's Card generator

 An expansion of juncaixinchi's original concept of using canvas to generate FGO cards.

-The generator itself can be found [here](https://aister.github.io/FGO/fgo.html)
+Aister's generator can be found [here](https://aister.github.io/FGO/fgo.html) Original generator can be found [here](https://juncaixinchi.github.io/FGO/fgo.html)

-Original code can be found [here](https://github.com/juncaixinchi/FGO)
+Original source code can be found [here](https://github.com/juncaixinchi/FGO)